 Only 1,692 of these planes were built and most are still in service around the world.
 No See Um Lodge is known for having the nicest airplanes available.
 Jack decided that if he was going to buy an airplane he ought to buy a good one.
 He started with a Cessna 180, moved into a 185 then into a 206.
 Eventually he had three 206’s and might still if he hadn’t realized the benefits of the Beaver.

-Our fleet started with N99NL, serial number 1597 and build in 1967, she started life as a crop duster in Australia then moved into flight seeing and air taxi work.
+Our fleet started with N99NL, serial number 1597 and build in 1967.
+She started life as a crop duster in Australia then moved into flight seeing and air taxi work.
 After three major wrecks she was left to rot and eventually purchased and exported to Alaska.
 We bought the remains in 1998 and had her completely rebuilt.
 We had many modern modifications incorporated in the rebuild including the Alaska Door, three window cabin extension, electric flaps and Vortex generators to name a few and was placed into service in 1999.
-As of 2012, we have flown 9NL over 2000 hours and she looks almost as good as she did in ’99.
+As of 2012, 9NL has flown over 2000 hours and she looks almost as good as she did in ’99.